DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 ## scanf

 scanf is used to ask the user for an input through the console.
-The input is then assigned to a variable and the variable can be used inside the program.
+The input is then assigned to a variable and the variable can be used inside the program. scanf takes in a format specifier and a variable.
+The format specifier tells scanf the type of input that is expected from the user (in the code below, it is integer) and then assigns

 ```c
 void main()